js3050/sentiment_analysis/README.md

 # sentiment_analysis
+Installation and Usage:

+    1) Install mysql
+    2) Open mysql shell
+    3) Create database with name =  "sentiment_store"
+    4) Please enter your username and password on line 8 and 9
+    5) Run main.py
+        -> This combines the 2 data sources and stores it in a table called data_dump -> Then it reads data from data_dump.
+        -> Cleans the entire dataset and preps it for running on a ML model

 What does the business need?
  -> The movie producers need to understand if their movie is popular or not.